 All the biota classes in EFDC+ are represented in Carbon (C) units.
-OC, N and P are represented by up to three reactive sub-classes, refractory particulate, labile particulate, and labile dissolved.
+Organic Carbon (OC), Nitrogen (N), and Phosphorus (P) are represented by up to three reactive sub-classes, refractory particulate, labile particulate, and labile dissolved.
 The use of sub-classes allows a more realistic distribution of organic material by reactive classes when data is available to estimate distribution factors.
 The following sections discuss the role of each variable and summarize their kinetic interaction processes.
 Sediment diagenesis processes including the exchange of nutrient fluxes at the sediment-water interface and Sediment Oxygen Demand (SOD) are presented as a full sediment diagenesis model.
-A rooted plant and epiphytes sub-module is also described that can be used to model submerged macrophytes with shoots, roots and epiphytes.
+A rooted plant and epiphytes sub-module is also described that can be used to model submerged macrophytes with shoots, roots, and epiphytes.
 The description of the EFDC+ eutrophication module in this section closely follows Park et al. (1995).

-1DSI appreciates the ongoing collaboration with professor Dongil Seo from Chungnam National University, South Korea, for the development of the kinetic equations in the zooplankton model.
+&lt;sup>1DSI appreciates the ongoing collaboration with professor Dongil Seo from Chungnam National University, South Korea, for the development of the kinetic equations in the zooplankton model.